Anyone's death diminishes me,

 Mike Olsen, 2021, GM at Glu, former Exec Producer at EA on Godfather, Tiger Woods Golf

-Andy O'Neil, 2019, Metroid Prime tech lead and Bluepoint Games co-founder
+Andy O'Neil, 2019, Metroid Prime, Titanfall and Turok tech lead, Bluepoint Games co-founder

 John O'Neill, 2021, artist and designer on E.T., Paradice and Dolphin's Rune